 The drain pan has primary (white) and secondary (red) drain connections.
 If a secondary drain line is required, it should be run separately from the primary and should terminate in a highly visible location.
 Condensate disposal through the secondary drain line indicates that the primary drain line is plugged and needs cleaning.
 If a secondary drain line will not be provided, plug the secondary drain.
 Drain plugs are NOT to be reused without plumbers tape or putty.
-Drain line connection should be finger tightened, then turned no more than one complete turn as needed to ensure a firm connection.
-DO NOT overtighten connection or damage may occur.
+The drain line connectors should be hand tightened to a torque of approximately 35-40 lb (4-5 turns).